Yuu-Miino-NUE/nolta22_pdf_stamp/README.md

 In practice, only the function `create_header_logo_PDF` realizes the step 1;
 another function `stamp_pdf` realizes step 2 and 3.

-The script file `add_stamp.py` shows an example usage including all of them.
+Please refer to `tests/test_stamp.py` for an example usage including all of them.

 ## Usage of functions
 ### `stamp_pdf`